Math Placement for LEAP Students

 If you are absolutely certain that you are not going to pursue any of the above areas, then you don't have to take the placement test.
 However, students who are unsure of their future area of interest are strongly encouraged to take the math placement test.

 What if I took or am taking AP Calculus in high school?

 We still need you to take the placement test at this point.
 If you receive a 4 or 5 in the AP Calculus exam, you should arrange for the College Board to send your score report to Hanover College.

-Students who are currently enrolled in dual-credit Calculus/Precalculus courses with an accredited college or university also must take the placement test.
+Students who are currently enrolled in dual-credit Calculus/Precalculus courses with an accredited college or university also must take the placement test at this time.

 How can I find how I did on the placement test?

-This information will be provided during your advising session at LEAP.
+You will receive an email shortly after you take the test.
 The goal of the test is not to assign a grade but simply to assess your level of mathematical preparation in order to guide you towards an appropriate fall term schedule.

 If you have any remaining questions, please contact the math faculty by emailing firstname.lastname@example.org.